Chrisa142857/neuro_detour/README.md

 `datasets.py` contains a general dataset class and the dataloader generator.

-`visual_attn_map.py` can visualize attention map and calculate weights of neural pathways.
+`visual_pathway.py` can visualize attention map and calculate weights of neural pathways.

+`ttest_hcpa.py` can reproduce ttest results in the paper.

 `models/*.py` contains all deep models tested in the experiments. `model/neuro_detour.py` is the proposed model. `model/graphormer.py` is Graphormer implemented by us with calculating the shortest-path distance (SPD) as a pre-transform of dataset.